ThePansmith/Monifactory/CONTRIBUTING.md

 ## Updating Mods ##

 If you're updating mods, please make sure to test the basic functionality of every mod you're updating.
-It's easy to forget, but mod updates can break as many things as they fix - don't let that happen to Moni as well!
+It's easy to forget, but mod updates can break as many things as they fix - don't let that happen to Moni's updates as well!

 DO NOT UPDATE:
 - Crafting Station to 1.20.1-0